jdc-cunningham/chrome-extension-notetaking-reminder-app/devlog.md

 I'll improve this over time.

 I forgot that the NANTA chrome extension is buggy, I'll have to fix that/improve it and... actually add the reminder part that I wanted

+I'm gonna have to rework this...
+I got the concept down, it's nasty, I screwed up all the styling and what not ugh